Desired Dough Temperature – How To Calculate And Reach It

 What is the ideal Desired Dough Temperature?

-The industry-standard Desired Dough Temperature for artisan bread is 24-26C (75-79F).
-For heavily mixed quick-bread, a DDT of 28-32C (82-86F) is generally preferred.
+The standard Desired Dough Temperature for artisan bread is 24-26C (75-79F).
+For intensely-mixed dough used in no-time or quick bread, 28-32C (82-86F) is preferred.

 If using the recipe from my how to make bread course, DDT should be 24-26C (75-79F).